User Guide

 How To Use Moto Shed

-This Moto Shed user guide walks through the core parts of the motorcycle maintenance tracker, from adding your first bike to managing service records, exports, reminders, and troubleshooting.
+This Moto Shed user guide walks through the core parts of the motorcycle-first maintenance tracker, from adding your first bike or daily driver to managing service records, exports, reminders, and troubleshooting.
 If you are looking for app downloads or feature details, visit the Moto Shed app page.

 Quick Start

-Moto Shed is built around your bike's service history — how you set it up at the start shapes how useful it becomes over time.
-The two most common scenarios are adding a brand-new bike you just purchased, or adding an older or used bike with a history you may or may not fully know.
+Moto Shed is built around each machine's service history - how you set it up at the start shapes how useful it becomes over time.
+The two most common scenarios are adding a brand-new bike or vehicle you just purchased, or adding an older machine with a history you may or may not fully know.

 🆕